iivanoo/covid-apps-observer/data/data_us/reports/resources/com.pediatricassociates.android.papa.kidzdocnow___12.9.01.000_00/report.md

 > Great<br> :date: __2021-03-17 18:17:25__

 > Absolutely excellent everything I've used it 3 times so far thank you!!!<br> :date: __2021-03-09 19:33:01__

-> They really take care of the patients.
-They make it easy when transportation is not available.
-100% satisfaction.<br> :date: __2021-03-08 18:29:43__